Code Review GuidelinesLast edited on February 7, 2023

 Special Situations And How To Deal With Them

 Reviewers may find themselves in one of the situations below.
 Here's how to deal with them:

 The author doesn't follow up: ping them after a while (i.e. after a few days).
 If there is no further response, close the PR or complete the work yourself.

 Author insists on including refactoring changes alongside bug fix: We can tolerate small refactorings alongside any change.
 If you feel lost in the diff, ask the author to submit the refactoring as an independent PR, or at least as an independent commit in the same PR.

-Author keeps rejecting your feedback: reviewers have authority to reject any change for technical reasons.
-If you’re unsure, ask the team for a second opinion.
-You may close the PR if no consensus can be reached.
+Author keeps rejecting feedback: reviewers have authority to reject any change for technical reasons.
+If you're unsure, ask the team for a second opinion.
+The PR can be closed if no consensus can be reached.